ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/kleidiai-explainer/page2.md

 #### Stage 1: Input
 * **A user** inputs their question into the chatbot, such as "What is the capital of the United States?"
-* **The chatbot app** uses MediaPipe to convert that text into a series of tokens representing the question as a matrix of FP16 numbers (as the Gemma-2b model is in FP16 format).
+* **The chatbot app** uses MediaPipe to convert that text into a series of tokens representing the question as a matrix of FP16 numbers (the Gemma-2b model is in FP16 format).
 * **MediaPipe** invokes the large language model (LLM) inference with the tokenized input, feeding it into the first neural network layer of the Gemma-2b model.
 * **XNNPack** starts executing the inference, managing the mathematical operations inside the LLM's neural network layers.
 * **KleidiAI** is called to accelerate the essential matrix multiplication operations propagating the input through the neural network.